Zamindars of Bengal: Politics

+Zamindars of Dar Raj, Dacca (c.
+1879) in front of the Dhar Zamindar Palace, Nannar, Dacca.

+Urdu-speaking and Bengali-speaking Muslim aristocrats of Bengal gathered together for a picture, including members of the Suhrawardy family, Syed Hossain, and A. K. Fazlul Huq.
+Some are wearing a Fez cap in line with Ottoman fashion.

-The Zamindars of Bengal were involved in the creation and leadership of the Indian National Congress and All India Muslim League.
+The zamindars of Bengal were involved in the creation and leadership of the Indian National Congress and All India Muslim League.
 Many zamindar families produced leading politicians and members of the Bengal Legislative Council and Bengal Legislative Assembly.
 Opposition to Bengali Hindu zamindars was a major factor in the rise of the Bengal Provincial Muslim League and the All Bengal Tenants Association.
 Debt relief for tenants was pursued by the government of Prime Minister A. K. Fazlul Huq.
-Huq's first cabinet in 1937 included several Bengali zamindars, including Maharaja Srish Chandra Nandy, Sir Khwaja Nazimuddin, Nawab Khwaja Habibullah and Nawab Musharraf Hussain.
+Huq's first cabinet in 1937 included several Bengali zamindars, including Maharaja Srish Chandra Nandy, Sir Khwaja Nazimuddin, Nawab Khwaja Habibullah, and Nawab Musharraf Hussain.

+The Moyez Manzil of the Amirabad Estate, Faridpur hosted gatherings of the All India Literary Conference, All India Motion Pictures Conference, Bengal Education Policy Conference, All India Nationalist Muslim Conference, All India Muslim League and All India Congress Committee.
+Yusuf Ali Chowdhury campaigned for Bengali Muslim civil rights.
+Despite being a zamindar himself, Chowdhury represented the grievances and aspirations of Muslim peasants, tenants, farmers and workers.
+His father Chowdhury Moyezuddin Biwshash, along with Ambica Charan Mazumdar, had founded the People's Association of Faridpur in 1881.
+Yusuf promoted the land redistribution policies of A. K. Fazlul Huq and the Krishak Praja Party, which resulted in sweeping land reforms.